PlasmaLang/plasma/CODE_OF_CONDUCT.md

 ## Scope

-* These rules apply to the IRC channel, github and the mailing lists and any other 'official' place as listed on http://plasmalang.org/contact.html
+* These rules apply to the Discord server, github and the mailing lists and any other 'official' place as listed on http://plasmalang.org/contact.html
 * Private harassment is also unacceptable.
 Whether you're a regular contributor or a newcomer, if you feel you have been or are being harassed